gigafied/minion/readme.md

 - See no evil, do no evil.
 Zero use of eval, with and Function();
 - Tests, tests, tests.
 You can be sure it works.
 - Very well documented, lots o' comments.
-- Minion does not touch native JavaScript prototypes.
+- MinionJS does not touch native JavaScript prototypes.
 I.E. no Object.prototype.someSuperAwesomeMethod___weThink();
 - Damage Control.
 No global pollution (by default).
 All classes reside under the minion namespace.
 This is good, trust us.